hal-platform/hal/README.md

 5. Take the above required information and ask a HAL 9000 admin to add your repository.
 There are already HAL admins on many teams that you can speak with.
 If you don't know any, then feel free to email webcore@quickenloans.com.

-## Contributing ##
+## Set up HAL 9000 for development

+#### MySQL

 HAL 9000 uses a MySQL database as a back-end.
 In order to develop HAL 9000 you will need to install MySQL (or MariaDB) on your system.

 1. [Download](http://dev.mysql.com/downloads/mysql/) and install MySQL.
 2. Make sure the root MySQL user can access the database via localhost with no password (this is local dev after all).
 3. Create a database called `hal`.
 4. Run the queries in the `app/reqs/initial.mysql` file.

-5. Copy `app/config.yml.dist` to `app/config.yml` in your project root and make sure the values inside are correct.
+#### Apache

 The next thing you need is to setup apache.
 Your vhost should look something like this: